Secret Service detail for Bush, code name ‘Timberwolf,’ ends

 COLLEGE STATION, Texas (AP) — The U.S. Secret Service has ended its detail for George H.W.
 Bush after nearly 40 years of protecting the former president, who was known by the code name “Timberwolf.”

-Bush spokesman Jim McGrath says the agents’ detail officially ended at 6 a.m.
-Friday following Bush’s burial on Thursday at his presidential library at Texas A&M University.
+The agency says its security detail officially ended at 6 a.m.
+Friday “with no incidents to report” following Bush’s burial Thursday at his presidential library at Texas A&M University.
+In its final notification , the Bush Protective Division said: “You will be missed by all of us.”

 George H.W.
 Bush, 1924-2018

-Bush died on Nov.
-30 at the age of 94.
-He was buried next to his wife, Barbara, and their daughter Robin, who died at age 3.
+Agents served as honorary pallbearers during some of this week’s events honoring the 41st president.
+On Twitter, the agency shared photos of when Bush shaved his head to support an agent’s 2-year-old son who had leukemia.

-Secret Service agents served as honorary pallbearers during some of this week’s events honoring the 41st president.
-On Twitter, the agency paid tribute to Bush and shared photos from 2013 , when Bush shaved his head in support of an agent’s 2-year-old son who had leukemia.
+Bush was buried next to his wife, Barbara, and their daughter Robin, who died of leukemia at age 3.
+Bush spokesman Jim McGrath tweeted photos from the private service.